Jithin-Veeragandham/CS6140-Project/README.md

 Future work could explore:

-- More sophisticated techniques for addressing the observed distribution shift
+- More sophisticated techniques for addressing the observed distribution shift, beyond simply training on the separate datasets.
-- Investigating alternative neural network architectures like Resnet to keep training on deeper architectures.
+- Investigating alternative neural network architectures, such as Recurrent Neural Networks (RNNs) or Transformer networks, to capture potential sequential patterns in the telemetry data.
 - Further experimentation with ensemble methods, combining the strengths of different models (e.g., stacking).
 - If access were available, incorporating external datasets (as done by top competitors) to enrich the feature set with information like software release dates and update intervals.
+- Optimizing model inference speed for real-world deployment scenarios.

 ---

+## ⚙️ Installation/Setup (Optional)

+To reproduce parts of this project (assuming access to the preprocessed data and saved artifacts), the following Python libraries are required: